 Board of Directors.
 The Company is managed under the direction of a Board of Directors composed of nine members.
-A majority of the Board members are independent directors under the requirements set forth in the Company's Director Independence Standards (each, an "Independent Director") which comply with the Corporate Governance Standards of the New York Stock Exchange ("NYSE Rules").
-These Director Independence Standards are outlined in the Company's Guidelines on Corporate Governance which are available at www.macerich.com under "Investing-Corporate Governance."
-The Board of Directors met six times in 2003.
-Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2003.
+A majority of the Board members are independent directors under the requirements set forth in the Company's Director Independence Standards (each, an "Independent Director")

+which comply with the Corporate Governance Standards of the New York Stock Exchange ("NYSE Rules").
+These Director Independence Standards are outlined in the Company's Guidelines on Corporate Governance which are available at www.macerich.com under "Investing-Corporate Governance" and are also available in print to any stockholder who requests a copy from the Company's Secretary.
+In addition, the Director Independence Standards are attached as Appendix I. The Board of Directors met seven times in 2004.
+Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he or she served during 2004.

 Director Independence.
 For a director to be considered independent, the Board must affirmatively determine that the director does not have any direct or indirect material relationship with the Company or its executive officers.
 The Board has established Director Independence Standards to assist it in determining director independence.
 The Director Independence Standards establish exclusionary standards which conform to the independence requirements of the NYSE Rules ("Exclusionary Standards") and categorical standards which identify permissible immaterial relationships between the directors and the Company and its executive officers ("Categorical Standards").
 In addition to applying these standards, the Board will consider all relevant facts and circumstances in making an independence determination.
-The Board has determined that the following five directors do not have any direct or indirect material relationship with the Company or its executive officers and, therefore, each is an Independent Director: Messrs.
+Applying the Director Independence Standards, the Board has determined that the following five directors do not have any direct or indirect material relationship with the Company or its executive officers and, therefore, each is an Independent Director: Messrs.
 Cownie, Hubbell and Moore, Ms. Laing and Dr. Sexton.
-None of these directors has any relationship with the Company or its executive officers which falls within the Exclusionary Standards or falls outside the Categorical Standards.
+The Board specifically determined that none of these directors has any relationship with the Company or its executive officers which falls within the Exclusionary Standards or falls outside the Categorical Standards.

 Executive Committee.
 The Executive Committee of the Board of Directors consists of Messrs.
 Moore, Siegel and A. Coppola and has such authority as is delegated by the Board and as permitted under applicable law, including authority to negotiate and implement acquisitions and to execute certain contracts and agreements with unaffiliated third parties.
 The primary purpose of the Executive Committee is to exercise the powers and duties of the Board between Board meetings and to implement the policy decisions of the Board on matters not delegated to other committees.
-Mr. A. Coppola acts as chairperson.
-The Executive Committee met once during 2003 with all members attending.
+Mr. A. Coppola is the chairperson.
+The Executive Committee did not meet during 2004.

 Audit Committee.
 The Board's Audit Committee consists of Mr. Cownie, Ms. Laing and Dr. Sexton, each of whom is an Independent Director and meets the independence requirements for audit committee members under the NYSE Rules and the Securities Exchange Act of 1934, as amended ("Exchange Act").
 Ms. Laing is the chairperson of the Committee and has been designated by the Board as an Audit Committee financial expert.
-The Audit Committee met four times during 2003.
-Mr. Cownie and Dr. Sexton attended all of the meetings.
-Ms. Laing attended each of the meetings that occurred after she joined the Board on October 8, 2003.
+The Audit Committee met six times during 2004, with all members attending each meeting.